Skip to main content

 $ git config --global --edit

-Store credentials #
+Store Credentials #

 In 2021, GitHub disabled authentication via password and now requires authentication with a token.
 The following command sets up the credential helper, where it will store your token in ~/.git-credentials: